 The school year begins the first Tuesday after Labour Day in September.
 Class runs from 9am to 3:30pm daily.
-Children may attend school from 8:00-4:45 daily at no additional charge.
-Before and after care is available.
 The school opens at 7:00am and closes at 5:30pm.

 Please provide seasonal clothing for your child as they will be going outside daily.